Your treatment options will depend on whether your cancer

 Abiraterone (Zytiga®) is a new type of hormone therapy for men whose prostate cancer has spread to other parts of the body (advanced prostate cancer) and has stopped responding to other hormone therapy treatments.
 It is used to help control symptoms and not to cure prostate cancer.Find out more about Abiraterone

-You may hear stories in the news about new treatments for prostate cancer that has spread outside of the prostate gland (advanced prostate cancer).
-For example, you might have heard about a new type of chemotherapy called cabazitaxel (Jetvana®).Find out more about New treatments
+You may hear stories in the news about new treatments for prostate cancer.
+New treatments you may have heard about include cabazitaxel, enzalutamide, radium-233 and abiraterone.Find out more about New treatments

-A clinical trial is a type of medical research study that aims to find new and improved ways of preventing, diagnosing, treating and controlling illnesses, such as prostate cancer.
-Clinical trials involve testing new medicines and procedures on people in a controlled and carefully planned way.
+If you have prostate cancer, you might have the chance to take part in a clinical trial.
+A clinical trial is a type of medical research.
+It aims to find new and improved ways of preventing, diagnosing, treating and controlling illnesses.
+Clinical trials test medicines, medical procedures or medical equipment.
+People are involved in a controlled and carefully planned way.
 This is the best way of finding out whether a new treatment is better than the current standard treatment.Find out more about Clinical trials

 Men with advanced prostate cancer may have radiotherapy to help relieve pain and other symptoms.
 You may hear this called palliative radiotherapy.
 Radiotherapy for advanced prostate cancer does not aim to get rid of your cancer but it can help to slow down its growth.
-You might have external beam radiotherapy (EBRT) or internal radiotherapy (radioisotopes).Find out more about Radiotherapy for advanced prostate cancer
+You might have external beam radiotherapy (EBRT) or a type of internal radiotherapy called radioisotope treatment.Find out more about Radiotherapy for advanced prostate cancer

 Bisphosphonates are drugs that can be used to treat men whose prostate cancer has spread to the bones and is no longer responding to hormone therapy.
 They do not treat the cancer itself but they can help to relieve bone pain.
 Bisphosphonates may also help to prevent and slow down the breakdown of bone.